TBeijen/tbnl-hugo/content/post/2021-12-01-akamai-terraform.md

 }
 ```

-The set `tfvars` for various scenarios following below examples:
+This way  `tfvars` can be set for various scenarios following below examples:

 ```
 # Directly activate latest property version (default)